8 billion people – the defining issue of the 21st century

 This was challenged as long ago as 1983 by the Canadian Marxist Wally Seccombe, in a remarkably prophetic article in New Left Review entitled ‘Marxism and Demography’.
 He argued that constant references to Malthus had “placed the debate on population beyond the pale of legitimate scrutiny and investigation”, and that in doing so, Marxists had abandoned the terrain to our enemies.

 He puts it this way: “Marxism’s traditional primary address to demography, dating back to Marx himself, has been through a virulent denunciation of its Malthusian versions.
 These polemics, however programmatically justified in countering largely reactionary Malthusian population policies, nevertheless have had an anaesthetic effect upon historical materialism – placing the demographic realm itself beyond the scope of legitimate scrutiny and investigation.”

 Wally Seccombe was absolutely right about it.
 Unfortunately, nothing changed and the taboo continues.
 I have come up against it multiple times over the past 17 years since I decided not to bow to it.
 I will reference three fairly recent examples:

-In 2018, when I proposed to the Fourth International 17th World Congress that population should be a legitimate subject for discussion by the Marxist left, I was met with a tirade of denunciation and it was voted down by 111 votes to 3.
+In 2018, when I proposed to a major international conference of the radicle left, that population should be a legitimate subject for discussion by the Marxist left, I was met with a tirade of denunciation and it was voted down by 111 votes to 3.
 (Whether the notion of a taboo subject is compatible with a Marxist approach to debate and discussion is for others to say.)

 During the COVID19 pandemic I was compared to Pol Pot for suggesting that population density was a factor in the spread of the virus.
 When I complained about this to the moderator of the website involved he agreed that it was ‘a bit harsh’.